Online IEP Assessments

 My School has asked us to Postpone IEP Evaluations.

 Whether or not you agree to that is up to you.
-You could ask for a REED, or for a no-meet addendum to the IEP if there are things you wish to change.
+You could ask for a no-meet addendum to the IEP if there are things you wish to change.

 However, like much of special education, this will have to be decided by case law.
 There are always two sides to an argument.
 Keep in mind, not being able to staff something is not the same as the school saying no because they don’t agree it’s needed.

-If you do not want to postpone the IEP evaluations and the school refuses to do them, you ‘re going to have to either use a PWN and file for Due Process.
+If you do not want to postpone the IEP evaluations and the school refuses to do them, you ‘re going to have to either use a PWN Prior Written Notice and file for Due Process.
 You can also try working with the team and find your own evaluator and ask the district to pay for it.